Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

-The qubit chip is cooled by a dilution refrigerator down to $22\,\mathrm{mK}$.
-The control and readout microwave pulses from room-temperature instruments are attenuated inside the refrigerator and sent to the qubit chip.
-The output microwave signal from the chip is isolated by three circulators and amplified by a quantum noise limited Josephson Parametric Amplifier (JPA) at the mixing chamber stage and a High-electron-mobility Transistor (HEMT) amplifier at the 4 Kelvin stage.
-The output signal is further amplified and down-converted to 25 MHz with room-temperature instruments.
-Then a digitizer card inside a computer acquires the signal and digitally down-converts it to a DC signal.
-This scheme gives direct access to the cavity field quadrature $\langle \hat{x}(t)\rangle_c$ (where $\hat{x}=a+a^\dagger$, $a$ is the cavity field annihilation operator, and the subscript denotes a quantity that is conditional on the measurement outcomes) with only negligible added noise.
+The circuit chip is cooled by a dilution refrigerator down to $22\,\mathrm{mK}$.
+We drive and measure the qubit via microwave signals according to details in Appendix~\ref{appen:expsetup}.
+Our scheme gives direct access to the conditional cavity field quadrature $\langle \hat{x}(t)\rangle_c$ (where $\hat{x}=a+a^\dagger$ with $a$ the cavity field annihilation operator and the subscript denoting a quantity that is conditional on the measurement outcomes) with minimal added noise because of the use of a Josephson parametric amplifier (JPA).

-We model the transmon qubit as a two-level system (TLS) subject to very weak spontaneous emission, and the cavity as a simple harmonic oscillator with amplitude damping, the dominant dissipative mechanism in the system.
-The cavity and qubit are independently driven on resonance.
-While the experiment employs the quantum noise limited JPA mentioned above, the non-degenerate JPA scheme, which is equivalent to heterodyne detection results in the same dynamics for $\langle \hat{x}(t)\rangle_c$ as a conventional homodyne scheme.
-For simplicity we therefore model $\langle \hat{x}(t)\rangle_c$ under the regular homodyne scheme depicted in FIG. (\ref{main:homodyne-scheme}).